datadryad/dryad-app/app/views/layouts/_faq.html.md

 <h2 id="ppr">How does Dryad’s Private for Peer Review feature work?</h2>

 <p>
-  On the 'Review and Submit' page of the submission form, we offer the option to make the dataset private during your related manuscript’s peer review process.
+  On the final page of the submission process, we offer the option to make the dataset private during your related manuscript’s peer review process.
 After selecting this option, you will be presented with a private, randomized URL that allows for a double-blind download of the dataset.
 This link can be used by the journal office to access the data files during the review period or shared with collaborators while the dataset is not